Ilagouilly/ReviewBuddy/README.md

 * Review Pool:

-   1) This sub-process starts after HR representative sends a review notification.
+   1) This sub-process starts after the HR representative sends a review notification.

    2) Employees and managers find a Review Draft task assigned to them in the portal.

-   3) Once both submit a Review Draft and schedule a meeting, they can access and view information submited and discuss it.
+   3) Once both submit a Review Draft and schedule a meeting, they can access and view the information submitted and discuss it.

-   4) Finaly, HR representatives can check the information shared and validate (or ask for a review revision) the Review, generating a review summary in PDF format that'll be shared with the involved parties.
+   4) Finally, HR representatives can check the information shared and validate (or ask for a review revision) the Review, generating a review summary in PDF format that'll be shared with the involved parties.

 ## How can I get ReviewBuddy and adjust it to my company's needs?